ZhuZean/bookkeeping-demo/k8s/README.md

 # Kubernetes deployment
-Use minikube in the development environment and microk8s (WIP) in the server.
+Use minikube in the development environment and microk8s in the server.

 ## Architecture